kevintuhumury/dashing-fitbit-leaderboard/README.md

 To use this widget, copy `fitbit_leaderboard.coffee`, `fitbit_leaderboard.haml` and `fitbit_leaderboard.sass` into the `/widgets/fitbit_leaderboard` directory of your dashboard.
 Copy the `fitbit.png` image to the `/assets/images/fitbit` directory.
 Put the `/jobs/fitbit_leaderboard.rb` file in the `/jobs` folder and the `/lib/fitbit.rb` file into the `/lib` directory.
 If there isn't one yet, create it.

 When you've already added the [Fitbit](https://github.com/kevintuhumury/dashing-fitbit) widget, you already have the `/lib/fitbit.rb` and `/assets/images/fitbit/fitbit.png` file.
 Don't worry about that, just replace them.
-They're exactly the same.
+They should be exactly the same.

 To include the widget on your dashboard, add the following snippet to the dashboard layout file: